Announcement :

 About Me

-Kia ora whãnau, ko Gloria tōku ingoa, I have been a part of TPPS for 2 years.
-This year I am blessed to be working in Ngãkau Mãhaki as a full time teacher aide.
+Kia ora whānau, ko Gloria tōku ingoa, I have been a part of TPPS for 5 years.
+This year I am blessed to be working in Creative Critters as a teacher aide.
 I’m very grateful to be working alongside amazing kaiako.
 I enjoy my mahi with our tamariki.

 Kayleen Metcalfe